stahta01/wxCode_components/trunk/wxCode/components/wxxml2/ReadMe.txt

  ChangeLog
  ---------

+ 1.5
- 1.5 - added libxml2 & libiconv to the build system for win32 users.
+     - added libxml2 & libiconv to the build system for win32 users;
+       this removes the ZLIB dependency from libxml2.
-       added a new parameter in wxXml2Node::Find
+     - added a new parameter in wxXml2Node::Find to allow enable/disable of recursive searchs
+	 - updated the bakefile build system with wxWidgets bakefile presets;
+	   now configure script automatically detects the wx configuration used

+ 1.1
- 1.1 - second release; fixed the sample and the docs 1.0 - first release of wxXml2 wrappers
+     - second release; fixed the sample and the docs

+ 1.0
+     - first release of wxXml2 wrappers